IGE-OpenReproLab2025/training-sessions-material/python-environments-basics.md

 <images>

 Don't forget that this environment is almost empty.
-You'll need to install all the libraries you need, such as "_xarray_" or "_cartopy_".
+You may need to install all the necessary libraries again, such as "_xarray_" or "_cartopy_".

 Once again, don't mix `python -m`, `pip`, `pipx` commands with `mamba` or `conda` commands.
 There's a very good chance that what you're looking to install exists in the **Conda** "_forge_", i.e. the **Conda**/**Mamba** package list.